 Surety underwriters will want to periodically meet with their medium to larger sized contractors.
 The underwriter will want to see that the contractor knows their cash flow and their receivables that are over 90 days.
 The underwriter will also want to see that the contractor can answer all other questions regarding their company.
 In other words, the underwriter will want to leave feeling confident that the contractor knows their industry and the specifics on their company.

 Earlier, I mentioned that a contractor must practice restraint when necessary.
 By restraint, I mean that they can not be blinded by profits and take risks above and beyond their ordinary work.
-A surety will not be comfortable approving a bond twice the size of any previously bonded work for a new company.
+A surety will not be comfortable approving a performance bond twice the size of any previously bonded work for a new company.
 A red flag is raised for any contractor that wants to do work outside of their niche and or territory.
 If an underwriter is not comfortable with the contract for any reason, they will decline the contractor.

 A contractor must keep in mind that they are essentially obtaining surety credit.
 Underwriters must use the financial documentation provided and personal relationships to decide the risk on a particular account.
 A contractor that is well organized with a team of professionals to assist them will create a great deal of confidence in a surety’s underwriters.